aribiswas/drlnd-continuous-control/Report.md

 ### Actor

 The actor in a DDPG agent is a deterministic actor.
 It is modeled by a neural network that takes states as input and outputs the actions.
-In this implementation, the actor neural network has 2 fully connected layers with sizes 64 and 32.
+In this implementation, the actor neural network has 3 fully connected layers with output sizes 64, 32 and 4.
 The output of the actor is bounded between -1 and 1 through a tanh layer.
 This network structure is simple and you will alter find that this is sufficient to train the agent.

 ```python
 class DeterministicActor(nn.Module):